tomneep/agate/agate/README.md

 Each attempt to inject is identified by a unique id given to it by ROZ.

 It is tied to a single project and a single site.
-These determine who is authorised to see and change the database item.
+These determine who is authorized to see and change the database item.

 It has a status to identify which stage of the ingestion process it has reached.